MEET THE TEAM

 Persia trained as an Actor Musician at Guildford School of Acting.
 Since graduating, she has begun a varied career in the performance industry, including performing in London’s West End, composing music for theatre with collective Jupiter Creatives and co-directing and producing Swallows and Armenians at Theatre by the Lake.

 Persia began working with the Cumbria Opera Group in 2017, co-producing Henry Purcell’s Dido and Aeneas, then directing John Blow’s Venus and Adonis in 2018.
-Persia is honoured to have been asked to direct Così fan tutte in the inaugural Cumbria Opera Festival.
+Persia is directed Così fan tutte in the inaugural Cumbria Opera Festival.

 Jen Hartley grew up near London and had piano lessons with Graeme Humphrey.
 She studied Music at Cambridge University where she also did her PGCE, and completed a research MA at York University.
 She is a secondary school Music teacher, an active composer, an amateur conductor and a teacher of piano, composition and theory.
 Jen has written music for choir, chamber ensemble, orchestra, musical theatre and ballet, and recently had a piece recorded by Ora Singers as part of their 2019 Christmas Gift collection.
 She is currently a PhD student at the RNCM, looking at critical creativity through the lens of improvisation.